genexuslabs/saia-ingest/API.md

 ## API

-If you need to interact with [GeneXus Enterprise AI](EnterpriseAISuite.md) APIs from python, this section is a good starting point.
+If you need to interact with [Globant Enterprise AI](EnterpriseAISuite.md) APIs from python, this section is a good starting point.

-The API definition is detailed [here](https://wiki.genexus.com/enterprise-ai/wiki?20,GeneXus+Enterprise+AI+API+Reference).
+The API definition is detailed [here](https://wiki.genexus.com/enterprise-ai/wiki?20).
 To get access the minimal information needed are the variables:

  * $BASE_URL
  * $SAIA_APITOKEN